Traci Falbo Ultra Runner

 Running without fueling, commonly known as fasted running, means exercising on an empty stomach, typically after an overnight fast or several hours without eating.
 This practice forces the body to use stored energy sources, such as glycogen and fat, for fuel.
 Many endurance athletes and fitness enthusiasts experiment with fasted running to determine its impact on their metabolism, endurance, and fat-burning capabilities.

-Potential Benefits of Running Without Fueling
+Potential Benefits Of Running Without Fueling

 Enhanced Fat Utilization